I’m hiking the 38 miles of the Trans Catalina Trail (TCT) in Late April 2022!

-At Avalon and both times at Two Harbors you can have someone cook for you if you like (I like!)
+At Avalon and both stops in Two Harbors you can eat in a restaurant or buy food from a store.
 There might be food service at Airport in the Sky on the way from Blackjack to Little Harbor.

-At Blackjack, Little Harbor, and Parsons Landing we eat whatever we bring (or have someone haul in) and prepare.
+At Blackjack, Little Harbor, and Parsons Landing you eat whatever you bring (or have someone haul in) and prepare.

 3 of the campgrounds do allow dogs: Blackjack, Little Harbor & Parsons Landing.
 Unfortunately, 2 of the campgrounds do not allow dogs: Hermit Gulch & Two Harbors.
 Also, the Catalina peeps recommend not bringing dogs because they say some die every summer on the TCT.

 I will carry gear very similar to this: https://lighterpack.com/r/h6lave

 There are a couple of ways to go with gear for the TCT.
 If you have “ultralight” gear, you can throw everything on your back and you’re done.
 If you want to buy ultralight or other gear, I’d be happy to go to REI with you and help you spend lots of money.
 It’s nice gear to have, but it can be expensive.